Merge Duplicate Records

 On the Merge Duplicate Conflicts page, select the line for a related table with a conflict, and then choose the View Details action.

 The Merge Duplicate page now shows the fields in the selected table that cause a merge conflict between the two customer records.
-Notice in both the summarized values in the Current and Conflicts With fields and on the lines that at least one primary-key field is the same for both customers and the value of the No. field is different for the two customers.
+Notice in both the summarised values in the Current and Conflicts With fields and on the lines that at least one primary-key field is the same for both customers and the value of the No. field is different for the two customers.

 If you do not want to keep the duplicate customer record, choose the Remove Duplicate action, and then choose the Close button.